Rules and Requirements

 The competition is open to all teens between the ages of 13 and 17 on the day of entry, who are legal residents of the United States or its territories with an address in the United States at the time of the competition.
 Employees, volunteers or interns, Regents, and members of advisory boards of the Smithsonian Institution and Pearson Foundation and their respective immediate families (children, siblings, and spouses), competition sponsors, employees or immediate families of the judges, and their respective agents are not eligible.
 Winners and their parent or guardian may be required to execute a publicity release and affidavit of eligibility or provide proof of eligibility as a condition of accepting the award.

-The Smithsonian will award 22 prizes total: 1 grand prize and 10 honorable mentions to entrants in each of two age groups 13-15 years old; 16-17 years old.
+The Smithsonian will award 12 prizes total: 1 grand prize and 5 honorable mentions to entrants in each of the two age groups (13-15 years old and 16-17 years old.).

-Grand prize: The Smithsonian will print, frame, and display the grand prize winning photographs in the National Portrait Gallery during the spring of 2013 (dates to be announced) and the grand prize winners will receive a Compact System Camera (approximate retail value: $200.00).
+Grand Prize: The Smithsonian will display the two winning portraits in the National Portrait Gallery during the spring of 2014.
+The two grand prize winners will also be awarded a $300 Visa gift card.

-Honorable mention prize: The Smithsonian will exhibit the honorable mention winning photographs in the online exhibition and the honorable mention winners will receive a $50 gift card to mypublisher.com.
+Honorable Mention Prize: The Smithsonian will showcase the honorable mention winning portraits in the online exhibition.
+Honorable mentions will receive a $50 Visa gift card.

 The Smithsonian reserves the right to substitute prizes of similar value; however, teens may not request prize substitution.
 All taxes are the responsibility of winners.

-Winners for each of the two age groups (13-15 and 16-17) will be selected by the Smithsonian based on input from a panel of judges that is comprised of ten teens; National Portrait Gallery Curator Dorothy Moss; and a guest professional photographer.
+Winners for each of the two age groups (13-15 and 16-17) will be selected by the Smithsonian based on input from a panel of judges that is comprised of five teens, National Portrait Gallery Curator Dorothy Moss, and two guest judges.

 Rights, Permissions, and Releases